Last updated: 2017

 Can PSSD be prevented?

-When using an SSRI or SNRI antidepressant, there is currently no way of determining who will develop PSSD when the drug is stopped, or any way to actively prevent it.
+When using an SSRI, SNRI or some tricyclic antidepressants, there is currently no way of determining who will develop PSSD when the drug is stopped, or any way to actively prevent it.
 Stopping an antidepressant gradually (tapering) does not prevent the problem.

 There is no evidence that adding another drug to an antidepressant to combat sexual side effects eg. bupropion (Wellbutrin) will prevent PSSD when the antidepressant is stopped.